tjesi/tjesi.github.io/_pages/research.md

 ## Projects

-Our project "[OffPAD -- Optimizing balance between high security and usability](https://prosjektbanken.forskningsradet.no/en/project/FORISS/321619)" got funded 16M NOK by the Norwegian Research Council for research on lightweight and PQ crypto.
+I am the co-PI of the project "[OffPAD -- Optimizing balance between high security and usability](https://prosjektbanken.forskningsradet.no/en/project/FORISS/321619)" that got funded 16M NOK by the Research Council Norwegian for research on lightweight and post-quantum secure cryptography.
+We are hiring two postdoctoral researchers to work on these topics.

 ## Theses, Reports and Implementations